Last updated September 10th, 2020

 4. Attach your spider legs into each hole.
 Throughout this process, keep reminding yourself that these are just pipe cleaners, nothing more! 🙂

 5. Bend each leg into a rough Z shape.
 They all don’t have to be bent the same way.
-In, fact, for a more dramatic effect, you can exaggerate some of the angles to give the effect of movement and flow.
+In fact, for a more dramatic effect, you can exaggerate some angles to give the effect of movement and flow.
 Watch out, that spider is ready to pounce!
 Wait, do spiders pounce too?

 7. Carefully glue the pom-poms to the tarsus or foot of the spider legs.

 8. Repeat for all 8 legs until they’re all dressed in nice cushy fluffy spider paws.

 The pom-pom spider paws are cute, fun and quirky, but it has another function.
 The edges of the pipe cleaners are rough and sharp, and the pom-pom paws hide the roughness and will protect kitty from scratches while playing with it.

 9. Do you want your spider to glare at you?
 Add some eyes!
 With a screwdriver, poke two holes in the front.
 The holes are not too big and meant to create a depression in the foam to snuggly fit a small black pom-pom.